 - Enter new geographic markets.
 We intend to continue expanding in areas of Europe and the United States where we currently do not have a significant presence.
-We are also evaluating other opportunities in markets we believe to be under-penetrated, such as Latin America and parts of Asia.
+We are also evaluating other opportunities in markets we believe to be under-penetrated, such as Latin America and Asia.
 We intend to enter these markets through a combination of strategic relationships with global oil companies and petroleum marketers and acquisitions. - Pursue growth through strategic acquisitions.
 We have a proven track record of growth through acquisitions of companies that meet our strategic criteria.
 Since 2002, we have completed over 40 acquisitions of companies and commercial account portfolios.
-A large portion of our historic growth internationally has been achieved through strategic acquisitions, including the acquisitions of our CCS and Petrol Plus Region networks.
-In certain international markets, where fleet card penetration is below levels observed in the United States, we will seek opportunities to increase our customer base through further strategic acquisitions.
+A large portion of our historic growth in Europe has been achieved through strategic acquisitions, including the acquisitions of our CCS and Petrol Plus Region networks.
+In international markets, such as parts of Europe, where fleet card penetration is below levels observed in the United States, we will seek opportunities to increase our customer base through further strategic acquisitions.
 We also will consider acquisition targets that will provide related services to our fleet customers.